bareos/bareos/manuals/en/developers/pluginAPI.md

 The third type of plugin is the Options Plugin, this kind of plugin is useful to implement some custom filter on data.
 For example, you can implement a compression algorithm in a very simple way.
-Bacula will call this plugin for each file that is selected in a FileSet (according to Wild/Regex/Exclude/Include rules).
+Bareos will call this plugin for each file that is selected in a FileSet (according to Wild/Regex/Exclude/Include rules).
 As with all plugins, it gets notified of important events as noted above (details described below), but in